jczars/Pollen_classification_view/README.md

 # Pollen_classification_view

-Pollen classification taking into account the characteristic view of the pollen.
-This system is phased, where the first is responsible for separating the pollen into views [Equatorial, Polar].
-The second phase is responsible for refining the selected networks and classifying the bases generated in phase 1.
-The third phase is responsible for assembling committees using the networks from phase 2.
+This project focuses on the classification of pollen grains by taking into account their characteristic views (Equatorial, Polar).
+The system is divided into three phases:

+Phase 1: Separate pollen into views (Equatorial and Polar) using pseudo-labeling.
+Phase 2: Refine selected models and classify datasets generated in Phase 1.
+Phase 3: Assemble ensembles using models from Phase 2 for more accurate classification.

 ## Installation